 Penelope Maddy also shares some research interests with the members of this group, particularly in the question of how mathematics works in application to the world.

-Current and recent students in this group include Benjamin Feintzeig (quantum mechanics, quantum field theory, Yang-Mills theory), Sarita Rosenstock (Yang-Mills theory, statistical mechanics), Marian Rogers (classical and quantum field theory, spontaneous symmetry breaking), and Sam Fletcher (general relativity, quantum gravity).
+Current and recent students in this group include Sarita Rosenstock (Yang-Mills theory, theoretical structure and equivalence), Marian Gilton (charge in Yang-Mills theory), Chris Mitsch (the role of axiomatization in physics and philosophy), Benjamin Feintzeig (quantum mechanics, quantum field theory, Yang-Mills theory), and Sam Fletcher (general relativity, quantum gravity).
 Affiliated Faculty include Donald Saari and Daniel Whiteson.
 These faculty are among those available for course work and consultation for students pursuing the Physics Emphasis.

-The philosophy of physics faculty members participate in an ongoing workshop series co-organized with Hans Halvorson (Princeton) and Giovanni Valente (Pittsburgh), called the Irvine-Pittsburgh-Princeton Conferences on the Conceptual and Mathematical Foundations of Physics.
-Recent events are listed below.
-They also maintain close ties with Charlotte Werndl (Salzburg) and her research group through the Salzburg Exchange Program.
-In addition, the Southern California Philosophy of Physics Group -- consisting of faculty, post-docs, and graduate students from colleges and universities throughout Southern California, including UCSD, UCLA, USC, Occidental, CSU LA, and Chapman -- meets two to three times per quarter at UC Irvine.
+The philosophy of physics faculty maintain close research ties with Charlotte Werndl (Salzburg) and her research group through the Salzburg Exchange Program; in addition Professor Weatherall has an ongoing collaboration with Professor Chris Smeenk of the University of Western Ontario on the Philosophy of Cosmology, including regular joint group meetings.
+The Southern California Philosophy of Physics Group -- consisting of faculty, post-docs, and graduate students from colleges and universities throughout Southern California, including UCSD, UCLA, USC, Occidental, CSU LA, and Chapman -- meets two to three times per quarter at UC Irvine.

 Upcoming and Recent Workshops